 The Company has sustained recurring losses and negative cash flows from operations since its inception.
-As reflected in the accompanying consolidated financial statements, the Company has not yet begun commercial operations and does not have any sources of revenue.
+As reflected in the accompanying consolidated financial statements, the Company recently began commercial operations but does not yet have any sources of revenue.
+Revenue generation is expected in 2023.
 The following is a summary of the components of our current liquidity (in thousands):